-Dr. William Reichenstein, CFA, holds the Powers Chair in Investment Management at Baylor University.
+Dr. William Reichenstein, CFA, is Professor Emeritus of Investments at Baylor University.
 He is Head of Research at Social Security Solutions, Inc, a firm that developed software to help individuals decide when to begin Social Security benefits (www.ssanalyzer.com) and Income Solver, Inc., a firm that helps retirees tax-efficiently withdraw funds from their financial portfolio (www.incomesolver.com).

 He has published more than 180 articles and several books, including In the Presence of Taxes: Applications of After-tax Asset Valuations, FPA Press (August 2008) and with William Meyer Social Security Strategies, 3rd Edition.

 His recent work concentrates in two areas.
 First, when should individuals begin Social Security benefits?
 Second, how can we add value to client accounts using the tax code?
 His research advocates calculating an individual’s after-tax asset allocation that compares after-tax fund across savings vehicles (e.g., 401(k), Roth IRA, and taxable accounts).
 His research also has implications for the asset-location decision among other issues.